ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 	} );
 ```

-Rebuild the editor and check in your console whether the timestamp was initialized.
-You should see this in the browser (on the left) and in the browser's development console (on the right):
+The development server will refresh.
+The initialization of the timestamp plugin should be visible.
+You should see this in the browser (on the left) and the browser's development console (on the right):

 {@img assets/img/timestamp-1.png Screenshot of the editor and the console showing 'Editor was initialized".}